 How to Get Into Ketosis

 The first question people often have when starting a keto diet is how to get into ketosis.
-Ketosis is a specific metabolic state where your body burns stored fat to create ketones, which are clean fuel for your brain and body.
+Ketosis is a metabolic state in which your body burns stored fat to create ketones, which are clean fuel for your brain and body.
 This happens when you reduce the number of carbs you consume each day, which is why the keto diet primarily relies on healthy fats and proteins.

 Restricting carbohydrates to trigger ketosis will allow you to access the benefits of ketones.
 Fueling your brain and body with ketones may allow for improved athletic, cognitive, and overall performance.